kringkaste/timeaddup/README.md

 # Add up time ranges

 This script is for [Alfred](https://www.alfredapp.com/) or [Albert](https://albertlauncher.github.io/) to add up multiple time ranges.
-The result is a floating number of hours.
+The result is a floating-point number of hours.

 ## Query format